zcatk/Plaintoast.org/_posts/2018-03-18-DNS-Black-Hole.md

 # DNSBL

 DNS Block Lists provide you an easy way to block unwanted network traffic.
 This is useful for blocking ads, adult content, tracking, and malware.
 There are a lot of lists out there and some will require you to triage and whitelist blocks of legitimate traffic.
-The great thing with pfblockerng (not sure about pihole) is that any duplicates are automatically removed.
+The great thing with pfBlockerNG (not sure about pihole) is that any duplicates are automatically removed.

 ## Current Lists

-Below are the lists I currently have deployed using pfblockerng on pfSense.
+Below are the lists I currently have deployed using pfBlockerNG on pfSense.

 ### Pihole DNSBL
 ```pihole